 Procedure

-1. Set up authentication to registry.redhat.io by following the Red Hat Container Registry Authentication procedure.
-Setting up authentication allows you to pull the Quay container.
+1. Configure authentication to registry.redhat.io by following the Red Hat Container Registry Authentication procedure.
+Configuring authentication allows you to pull the Quay container.

 Note